How to Start an LLC in Rhode Island

 This is another optional part of the form.
 You can list any extra information you want the Articles of Organization to include here, or skip it entirely.

-The person filing your articles will list their name and address here.
+The person filing your Articles will list their name and address here.
 This doesn’t need to be someone within your LLC.
+If you hire us, we sign here.

 Mail and in-person: